Azure/intelligent-app-workshop/docs/wksp2/07-semantic-kernel/simple-ai-orchestration/lesson2.md

-# Lesson 2: Simple Semantic Kernel chat agent with system prompt
+# Lesson 2: Simple Semantic Kernel chat agent with plugins

-In this lesson we will a system prompt to provide financial advice.
+In this lesson we will a semantic kernel plugins to be able to retrieve stock pricing.

 1. Switch to Lesson 2 directory: